joachim-gassen/ExPanDaR/README.md

 You are visiting the github repository of the ExPanDaR (Explore Panel Data with R) package.
 I develop ExPanDaR to provide the code base for the ExPanD web app.
 ExPanD is a shiny based app supporting interactive exploratory data analysis.

-I designed the ExPanD for the following two purposes:
+I designed ExPanD for two purposes:

 -   Enable users to assess the robustness of empirical evidence without providing them with access to the underlying data.
 -   Provide a toolbox for researchers to explore panel data on the fly.